 I love using ESL surveys in my classes.
-They’re super easy to design, and are a true 4-skills ESL activity.
-They’re also ideal for sleepy classes because students have to get out of their seat and mingle with their classmates.
+They’re super easy to design and are a true 4-skills ESL activity.
+They’re also ideal for sleepy classes because students have to get out of their seats and mingle with their classmates.

 In this case, you’d want to focus yours on health.
 There is certainly a wide variety of questions you could consider adding.

 Find out more about using them here: ESL Surveys.

 Or, check out some other frequency expression activities as well.

 #15 ESL Health Game: Running Dictation